team-nocturnal/HelloNex/readme.md

 ### Notes
 - The application requires administrator rights to function properly
 - If administrator rights are not detected, the application will automatically request them
-- Startup installation is configured for the current user